feitgemel/TensorFlowProjects/Tensor-Hub-Landmarks/README.md

 <br/><br/>

+You can find the link for the [tutorial](https://eranfeit.net/how-to-classify-landmarks-using-tensorflow-tensor-hub-and-python/) here.
-You can find the link for the [tutorial](https://youtu.be/IJ5Z9Awzxr4) here.
+You can find the link for the [Video tutorial](https://youtu.be/IJ5Z9Awzxr4) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)